-Okay, okay.
+Okay.
 I may have embellished this story just a bit — but you get the point: these guys can be real shysters.
-Their “inspection” always “finds” a major problem that would easily wipe out almost anyone’s emergency fund — and I’m certain that’s what my huckster had in mind.
+Their “inspection” always “finds” a major problem that would easily wipe out anyone’s emergency fund — and I’m certain that’s what my huckster had in mind.

-Here’s a list of eight other common home repair scams and some tips on how you can avoid them:
+Here’s eight more common home repair scams and some tips on how you can avoid them:

 Termite treatment is typically required only when there is evidence of termites inside the house or close to the foundation, which is why any warnings about termites in wood piles or fences unconnected to your house can be taken with a grain of salt.
 Also watch for unscrupulous bug guys who try to pass off flying-ants as termites — so do a little research and understand the difference beforehand.

 Another common ruse is perpetrated by roaming contractors who offer to seal your driveway — usually for a ridiculously low price — using leftover sealant from a local job they just finished around the corner.
 Instead, they’ll apply a cheap imitation that doesn’t seal at all and usually washes away after the first big storm.
 Speaking of big storms:

 Traveling shysters often follow natural disasters and look for vulnerable homeowners, offering to fix roofs at a discount.
 Other hustlers will try to assess your roof from the ground without a thorough examination, and then claim you need a whole new roof — even if all that needs to be replaced is the flashing, which is often the case.
 Shady roofers will also say you need to replace the the wood base beneath the shingles, known as the deck; in reality, that expensive repair is rarely needed.
 Your best defense is to get multiple contractor estimates and references.

 Heating and Air Conditioning